kelvinkoon/kelvinkoon.github.io/content/posts/state-machines-pipelines-pokemon.md

 draft: false
 ---

+## Prologue

 A year ago, I launched babiri's open-source API.
 The project's development halted shortly after as I acclimated to full-time work.
 The service proceeded to implode a few months after, left in radio silence until recently.
-Over the past few months, I've focused on developing a new suite of robust data tools.
-I'm happy to share what I've learned from industry to productionalize projects intersecting with my interests.
+With the advent of 2023, I've acquired the bandwidth to focus on developing a new suite of robust data tools.
+In particular, I'm happy to share what I've learned from industry to productionalize projects intersecting with my interests.

 This post primarily covers the architecture for the new pipeline for daily data ingest pertaining to [Pokémon Showdown](https://pokemonshowdown.com/) high-ranked teams.